Some assembly may be required!

 As a new (Canadian) Wayfarer owner, you are invited to join the Canadian Wayfarer Association to our mutual benefit.
 Please contact Kit Wallace, our Membership Secretary (giving your name, address, phone number and boat number) and he will place you on the CWA mailing list immediately.
 Upon paying your dues, you will receive all CWA communications (such as the annual wall Calendar).

 The CWA exists for the mutual benefit of all Canadian Wayfarer owners.
 We work in many ways to keep our Class strong, active, healthy and interesting to racers and cruisers alike.
-We will be happy to give you any information, advice or assistance you may require.
-The more basic information is included in this introduction to our wonderful boat.
+We are happy to give you any information, advice or assistance you may require.
+The more basic information is included here in this introduction to our wonderful boat.

 As your Class Coach, I will be glad to try to help you with information on other Wayfarer matters, and there is also a considerable body of useful information in the Wayfarer Institute.

 Your Abbott Wayfarer comes with everything you'll require to get the boat sailing (except life preservers and beer!)
 If you have bought a Wayfarer that has been, as they say, previously enjoyed, you’ll need to check that all the bits are there.